MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/optimize-examples.md

 ms.collection: ce-skilling-ai-copilot
 ---

-# Use GitHub Copilot for Azure to optimize your application
+# Use GitHub Copilot for Azure Preview to optimize your application

-If you're unfamiliar with Azure or just want the tooling and AI to do most of the work, asking GitHub Copilot for Azure to help you optimize the performance of your Azure resources is a great option.
+If you're unfamiliar with Azure or just want the tooling and AI to do most of the work, asking GitHub Copilot for Azure Preview to help you optimize the performance of your Azure resources is a great option.

 When working with any tool based on Large Language Models (LLMs), use good prompt engineering techniques for the best results.